microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4 % PFA solution at 4 °C.

 Mandibles were then scanned with a SkyScan 1273 (control software version 1.1, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:5).
-The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 μA.
+Imaging parameters included an acceleration voltage of 100 kV, a current of 80 μA, and an isotropic voxel size of 21 μm (panel A) of 9 μm (panels B and C).
-The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
 For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, acquiring one projection every 0.1°, with 5 projections averaged for noise reduction.
 Each projection image had an exposure time of 225 ms.
-This resulted in an isotropic voxel size of 21 μm.
 For the visualizations shown in panels B and C, the sample was rotated over 360° acquiring one projection every 0.15°, with 5 projections averaged for noise reduction.
 In addition, two horizontally overlapping projections were stitched to one projection with a size of 4832 x 1944 px to increase the imaged sample volume.
 Each projection image had an exposure time of 225 ms.
-This resulted in an isotropic voxel size of 9 μm.

 ![**microAngioCT of the minipig mandibula.**
   Panel A displays the visualization of a right minipig hemimandible.